inttter/iinter.me/content/monetization-in-games.md

 This makes people spend large amounts of money chasing for rare cosmetics, which makes the company millions or sometimes **billions** in revenue.
 This could lead to addiction if it gets bad enough.

 Not everything is bad, though.
 Positives include the fact that communities can form for these types of games.
-Community interaction motivates devs to build updates, which prevents the game from running dry.
+Community interaction motivates developers to build updates, which prevents the game from running dry.

 ## Virtual Currency